How to Hide Your Phone Number in WhatsApp

 Setting Up a New WhatsApp Account

-So now you have your new number from any of the services we outlined above, and you’re ready to begin setting up a new WhatsApp account.
-We’re using the Android version of WhatsApp to test out this service; your mileage may vary on iOS or other operating systems.
+Alright, once you’re armed with your new number from any of the services we outlined above, you’re ready to begin setting up a new WhatsApp account.
+Alternatively, you can attempt to change the phone number on your current WhatsApp account if you don’t want to lose your conversations, though you may run into some issues when attempting to do this depending on your account and whether you’ve changed numbers previously.
+We’ll explain that further down in this guide, so if you’d like to try that step first, skip down to that section below.
+Also, we’re using the Android version of WhatsApp to test out this service; your mileage may vary on iOS or other operating systems.

 Start by logging out of your WhatsApp account completely.
 Alternatively, you can uninstall the application and reinstall from the App Store or Play Store to guarantee a fresh install.
 Once you’ve reached the login screen for WhatsApp, WhatsApp will ask for your phone number to register your account and verify your device.
-Instead of entering your current phone number, enter the secondary number you created .
+Instead of entering your current phone number, enter the secondary number you created through Google Voice or Talkatone (or the alternative you chose above).
 Hit the “Next” icon, and WhatsApp will alert you to the number they’re going to verify.
 Make sure you entered your number correctly; once you’ve ensured the correct number has been entered into your device, hit “OK” to continue to the next step.

 After this, WhatsApp will give you a prompt to automatically detect your verification code through viewing your SMS messages.
 While this is typically an easy method to skip manually entering a confirmation code, do not allow WhatsApp to do this.
 Because the text is going to your Google Voice or Talkatone number and not to your device’s SMS inbox, WhatsApp won’t be able to detect the code from within your phone.
 Instead, click “Not Now” to send the code.
 Once you’ve received your code inside your alternate inbox, enter the six digits into the field on your device.
 Once you type the sixth digit, your device will automatically verify the number.
 You’ll be asked to input a name for your WhatsApp account (this can always be changed later; it isn’t a username), and once this is done, you’ll be brought to your new inbox.
 Despite using your alternate number, you can still view your contacts automatically from within the device, though take note that they won’t see your name in your account unless you give them your alternate number or you start messaging them through the service.